mwpcheung/win_corecrypto/README.md

-# win_corecrypto
-  corecrypto for windows
+# corecrypto for windows
-  corecryto from git@github.com:samdmarshall/apple-corecrypto.git
+  corecryto from [git@github.com:samdmarshall/apple-corecrypto.git]
   apple's corecrypto is very powerful,and not directly open source. according to apple's words, they said  Although corecrypto   does not directly provide programming interfaces for developers. no API, any source ?
 It's very very like opensl/fips.

 # Diff